An upper bound for the probability of visiting a distant point by critical branching random walk in $\mathbb{Z}^4$: Abstract

 \section{Abstract}

-In this paper, we solve an open question raised by Le Gall and Lin.
-We study the probability of visiting a distant point $a\in \Z^4$ by critical branching random walk starting from the origin.
+In this paper, we study the probability of visiting a distant point $a\in \Z^4$ by critical branching random walk starting from the origin.
 We prove that this probability is bounded by $1/(|a|^2\log |a|)$ up to a constant.